Aerial-Laptop/.github/al-docs/NODEJS-SETUP.md

 `pm2 start main.js` [^3]

 [^1]: The repository placeholder indicates the repository you want to clone.
 For example, a full command for cloning **Filing Saucer** would be `git clone https://github.com/Aerial-Laptop/Filing-Saucer.git`.
-[^2]: Additional configuration includes items such as changing a splash screen or adding a content copyright notice.
+[^2]: Additional configuration may be required for your use case including items such as changing a splash screen or adding a content copyright notice.
 [^3]: It is recommended to use the argument *name* when starting a process with PM2.
 This is done by appending it to the command to create `pm2 start main.js --name <codebase/instance name>`.